Easy Green Peppercorn Sauce Without Cream Recipe

 Ingredients

-• 100g (3.5oz) raw, unsalted cashews, soaked in boiling water for at least 1 hour or in cool water overnight
+• 100 g raw, unsalted cashews soaked in boiling water for at least 1 hour or in cool water overnight

-• 2 cloves garlic, grated on a Microplane or very finely minced
+• 2 cloves garlic grated or very finely minced

 Instructions